busyboredom/acceptxmr/README.md

 This library aims to provide a simple, reliable, and efficient means to track monero payments.

-To track payments, the `PaymentGateway` generates subaddresses using your private view key and public spend key.
-It then watches for monero sent to that subaddress using a monero daemon of your choosing, your private view key and your public spend key.
+To track payments, the `PaymentGateway` generates subaddresses using your private view key and primary address.
+It then watches for monero sent to that subaddress using a monero daemon of your choosing, your private view key and your primary address.

 Use this library at your own risk, it is young and unproven.